+If possible, isolate your new cat in the safe room that you set up for them.
 This will allow all pets, new and old, to be gradually introduced.
 Your new cat won’t feel overwhelmed or alienated, and your resident cats won’t feel territorial.
 You can’t predict how they will react to one another, so it’s crucial to prepare them properly.

 Don’t let your cats meet face-to-face just yet.
 Use a common towel, brush, or other item between your pets to help them recognize and get used to each other’s scents.
 Don’t be alarmed if your pets smell each other through the door or swipe at the door and show other aggressive behaviors.
 If destructive actions like these persist, consider blocking the entryway while your cats get used to one another.